Robert Hart (musician): The Jones Gang

 The airline company USA 3000 commissioned 14 planes to have The Jones Gang album cover art work on as drawn by Ronnie Wood from the Rolling Stones.
 These planes were the first sent in the rescue operation of people affected by Hurricane Wilma.

 Manfred Mann's Earth Band

 On 13 March 2011, Manfred Mann announced Hart as the new singer for his formation Manfred Mann's Earth Band.
+Though he has not recorded any studio material with the band to date, he does guest appear on Mann's solo album Lone Arranger (2014).

-XBad Company
+XBad Company / Bad Co Legacy

-Hart had played with Dave "Bucket" Colwell and Gary "Harry" James over many years with Bad Company and, in Colwell's case, also the Jones Gang.
-They have all worked together on various albums, co-written songs and have toured the world together, and they formed the band XBad Company.
+Hart had played with Dave "Bucket" Colwell, Pat Davey and Gary "Harry" James over many years, in bands such as Bad Company and the Jones Gang.
+They have worked together on various albums, co-written songs and have toured the world together, and they collectively formed the band XBad Company.
 They recorded a FIFA World Cup song called "We Ain't Going Home Empty Handed".
+Since 2024, Colwell and Hart have been performing together under the band name Bad Co Legacy.

 Help for Heroes

 Hart gave permission for his song "We Will Remember Them" to be recorded by various artists for the charity Help for Heroes.
 On 1 November 2009, Robin Gibb, Michael Bolton, Mica Paris, Paul Rodgers and Lee Mead, who won TV's Any Dream Will Do and others recorded it at Abbey Road Studios in London.